Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

 Book your consultationFrequently asked: Japanese Encephalitis Vaccine

-Do I need JE vaccine for a two-week trip to Bangkok and Phuket?
+Do I need JE vaccine for Bangkok and Phuket?

 Explore other travel vaccines